HoffmannTom/leaky/README.md

 # leaky
 A sample project with Django to show common programming mistakes in web applications.
+The application gets automatically deployed at https://leaky.onrender.com.

 # Background
 This project was created for the course "Cyber Security Base 2023" of the university of Helsinki.